Should You Repair Your HVAC System Or Replace It?

-You may have seen recent news about the tripling costs of R-22 (Freon), a refrigerant that’s being phased out due to its harm effects on the o-zone layer.
+You may have seen recent news about the tripling costs of R-22 (Freon), a refrigerant that’s being phased out due to its harmful effects on the ozone layer.
 If you have a leaky central air conditioning system, the next R-22 refill could be costly.
 New systems use R410-A refrigerant, an eco-friendly R-22 alternative.
-Unfortunately R410-A isn’t compatible with older units, so you’ll need to replace your HVAC system to switch refrigerant.
+Unfortunately, R410-A isn’t compatible with older units, so you’ll need to replace your HVAC system to switch refrigerant.

 There are several other benefits to replacing an old HVAC system:

 - Substantial cost savings.
 Upgrading may save 20 to 40 percent on energy costs.
 Combine that with tax credits and rebates, and replacement is attractive.

 - Comfort, efficiency, and air quality.
 New HVAC systems offer advanced programming options.
 They also improve temperature and humidity control, keep air healthier, and use 1/3 less fuel.

 - Dependable warranties.
 Today’s HVAC equipment comes with superior warranties that cover many repairs and offer peace of mind.
 Today’s HVAC equipment comes with superior warranties that cover many repairs and offer peace of mind.

 - Your system is under a manufacturer’s warranty or service contract covering the failed part and/or labor.